Eppo-exp/eppo-docs/docs/data-management/definitions/fact-sql.md

 ### Data mart tables

-If you have well established analytic data models in your warehouse, you can create a fact source based on that table.
+If you have well established analytic data models in your warehouse, you can create a Fact SQL Definition based on that table.
 For instance, imagine you work at a ride share app and have a table tracking reviews.
 The mapping into Eppo might look something like:

 ```
 select * from analytics.reviews